QGreenland-Net/ogdc-runner/docs/user_guide.md

 Commands:
-  check-workflow-status  Check an argo workflow's status. submit                 Submit a recipe to OGDC for execution. validate-recipe        Validate an OGDC recipe directory.
+  check-workflow-status  Check an argo workflow's status. submit                 Submit a recipe to OGDC for execution. validate-all-recipes   Validate all OGDC recipes in a git... validate-recipe        Validate an OGDC recipe directory.
 ```